cloudflare/cloudflare-docs/content/page-shield/about/malicious-script-detection.md

 A domain previously reported as malicious can later be reported as non-malicious if, after further analysis, the domain is deemed safe.

+Page Shield will also check the target domains of connections made by scripts in your domain's pages, following the same approach described for scripts.

-You can configure [Malicious Domain Alerts](/page-shield/reference/alerts/).
-You will receive an alert notification as soon as Cloudflare detects a malicious script loaded from a known malicious domain in your domain.
+You can configure [Malicious Domain Alerts](/page-shield/reference/alerts/) to receive an alert notification as soon as Cloudflare detects a malicious script loaded from a known malicious domain in your domain.

 ## Malicious script detection